 Jack Ketchum is the pseudonym for novelist Dallas Mayr.
-As a teenager, he was befriended by Robert Bloch (author of Psycho) who became a mentor to him.
-He supported Ketchum’s work, just as his work was supported by his own mentor, H.P.
+As a teenager, he was befriended by Robert Bloch (author of Psycho) who became his mentor.
+He supported Ketchum’s work, just as Bloch’s work was supported by his own mentor, H.P.
 Lovecraft.

-Before becoming a full-time writer, he worked as a private garbageman, a lumber salesman, a copywriter, editor of the paleontological magazine “Fossils,” and as a literary agent for Scott Meredith, Inc., where he served as agent for author Henry Miller.
+Before becoming a full-time writer, Dallas worked as a private garbageman, a lumber salesman, a copywriter, editor of the paleontological magazine Fossils, and as a literary agent for Scott Meredith, Inc., where he served as agent for the infamous author, Henry Miller.
 He also worked in off-off Broadway and summer stock as a reviewer, playwrite and director.

-Two short stories were made into short films: “Mail Order” and “Olivia”.
-By the way, you can hear Jack read an excerpt from “Olivia”.
+Two of his short stories were made into short films: “Mail Order” and “Olivia.”
 He also wrote a book that is auto- and biographical of influential people in his life called Book of Souls.